rails/rails/guides/source/testing.md

 --------------------

-Since Action Cable is used at different levels inside your application, you'll need to test both the channels and connection classes themsleves and that other entities broadcast correct messages.
+Since Action Cable is used at different levels inside your application, you'll need to test both the channels, connection classes themselves, and that other entities broadcast correct messages.

 ### Connection Test Case

 By default, when you generate new Rails application with Action Cable, a test for the base connection class (`ApplicationCable::Connection`) is generated as well under `test/channels/application_cable` directory.

-Connection tests aim to check whether a connection's identifiers gets assigned properly or that any improper connection requests are rejected.
+Connection tests aim to check whether a connection's identifiers get assigned properly or that any improper connection requests are rejected.
 Here is an example:

 ```ruby